Aid Adjustments due to Special Circumstances

 - loss of benefits;

 - unusually high paid expenses (e.g. medical bills, child care, child’s tuition);

 You have the ability to file an appeal to have your EFC or Cost of Attendance adjusted to reflect your unique situation.
 You can do this by requesting an EFC Adjustment appeal yourself through http://cuesta.verifymyfafsa.com and using the personal statement to explain your special circumstance.
 Of course, you can always contact the Financial Aid Office if you need help completing the process.

 Before your need can be recalculated, your current income data will need to be verified.
 To verify that data, you must provide us with the signed IRS Tax Return for the tax year that matches your filled out FAFSA/CADAA application and the current year or prior year that you are enrolled in.
 Example: 22-23 FAFSA would require the 2020 and prior or current year 2021/2022 taxes.

 - We review requests on a case-by-case basis and there is no guarantee that we will adjust your income information.
 We will not approve any special circumstance request that would result in reducing your unmet need.

 - The documentation that you would provide is either your current year tax data when you file, or prior year data.
 Example: 22-23 FAFSA would require 2021 or 2022 taxes.
 Whichever is more beneficial to the student.

 - If the special circumstances request involves a non-income item in the base year (such as an IRA rollover or expensive medical bills), the request can be reviewed and approved without having the next year’s tax return transcript.

 Adjusting Cost of Attendance

-Professional judgment cannot be used to waive general student eligibiliity criteria or circumvent the intent of the law or regulations governing financial aid administration.
+You must have filed your FAFSA/CADAA and designated Cuesta to receive the information BEFORE your last day of enrollment in the aid year.
+Professional judgment cannot be used to waive general student eligibility criteria or circumvent the intent of the law or regulations governing financial aid administration.